uyuni-project/uyuni-docs-helper/TROUBLESHOOTING.md

 driver = "overlay" <---- replace with overlay (generic)
 ```

-Next resolve the issue by nuking the entire `/var/lib/containers` directory.
+Next resolve the issue by wiping the entire `/var/lib/containers` directory.

 CAUTION!: This will delete all volumes in the directory!
 Do not do this without backing up the directory or copying your containers elsewhere!